macuin/DiscordBot/README.md

 # Discord Bot
-Basic discord bot developed to be executed on Jupyter Notebook and Google Collab.
+Basic discord bot developed to be executed on Jupyter Notebook and Google Collab to get you started with running tests.

 **NOTE**
-Although Discord Bot can be codded in python and run on a terminal easily.
-Runnning the bot on Jupyter notebook (or Google collab) requires an extra line.
+Although Discord Bot can be coded in python and executed on a terminal easily.
+Executing the bot on Jupyter notebook (or Google Collab) requires the following extra line:

 ```
 import nest_asyncio
 nest_asyncio.apply()